Cincinnati Children's Blog

 What to Do When Your Runner is in Pain

-When your runner is healthy, we also offer 3D running gait analysis software as a part of physical therapy to help us identify running gait faults.
-In addition to analyzing their running gait pattern, we use the information from their analysis to recommend exercises, stretches, gait retraining tips, running shoes and orthotic recommendations, to ultimately help prevent and reduce the risk of future injuries.
+Something to think about: When your runner is healthy, 3D running gait analysis software can help identify running gait faults.
+This information can also be used to recommend exercises, stretches, gait retraining tips, running shoes and orthotics to help prevent and reduce the risk of future injuries.

 At Cincinnati Children’s, we like to take the long view, as having an injury increases the risk of getting another injury later in life.
 We do everything we can to help teens continue running for the rest of their lives.